The Flowering Peach

 The Flowering Peach is a 1954 dramatic play by American playwright Clifford Odets with music by Alan Hovhaness.
 The plot is a modern take on the Bible stories of Noah and Noah's Ark.

 It was the last original play by Odets produced in his lifetime.
 The play was revived in 1994.

-While seldom produced in stock and regional theatres, a musical version titled Two by Two was produced on Broadway in 1970 by Richard Rodgers, Martin Charnin and Peter Stone.
+While rarely produced in stock and regional theatres, a musical version titled Two by Two was produced on Broadway in 1970 by Richard Rodgers, Martin Charnin and Peter Stone.
 It starred Danny Kaye and ran for a year on Broadway.